alexvanov/HypPenroseDiagrams/README.md

 The contained material is the following:
 * Mathematica notebook to create the diagrams.
-* Python scripts to create the diagrams, kindly provided by André Matias [joao.c.matias@tecnico.ulisboa.pt](mailto:joao.c.matias@tecnico.ulisboa.pt) -- work in progress.
+* Python scripts to create the diagrams, kindly provided by André Matias [joao.c.matias@tecnico.ulisboa.pt](mailto:joao.c.matias@tecnico.ulisboa.pt).
 * Compressed data (required for some plots) in folder *data*.
 Please unzip before evaluating the Mathematica notebook.
 * Gif animations of dynamical spacetimes in folder *gifs*.